 1950-1953 Chevy Trucks

 1950 saw the conversion from lever-action shocks to the modern tube type.
-Rear quarter windows were added to improve visibility.
+New rear quarter windows improved visibility.
 Load capacity ranged from 1,500 pounds on the 3100 series up to 2,900 pounds on the 3800 one-ton model.
 Trucks rode on 16-inch tubed-tires, with three body lengths available.
 A side-mount spare tire carrier between the cab and the left rear fender became optional.

-The Korean Military conflict brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
-Most Chevy trucks came with a painted front grille.
+The Korean Military conflict (1950-1953) brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
+During these years, most Chevy trucks came with a painted front grille.
 Factory-installed signals became optional in 1953.

 1954 Chevy Trucks

-The 216-cid "Stovebolt Six" motor, in use since the Thirties, was discontinued in favor of the 235-cid engine from Chevy's Load-Master truck series.
+The 216-cid motor, in use since the thirties, was discontinued in favor of the 235-cid engine from Chevy's Load-Master truck series.
 Improvements included stronger crankshaft and connecting rods, aluminum pistons, and full-pressure lubrication.
 With 7.5:1 compression ratio, horsepower was 112 at 3,700 rpm.
 Torque was 200 pound-feet at 2,000 rpm.

 An automatic transmission was offered in 1954, the first time in Chevy truck history, Three manual transmissions were available.
 An all-synchro three-speed was standard in the 3100 and 3600, with a heavy-duty all-synchro three-speed optional.
 A floor-shifted, four-speed all-synchro came standard in the 3800, and optional in the others.